 Travelers coming to Vietnam are always craving for the strong taste of the famous Vietnamese coffee, like visiting Japan to experience tea culture.
 In Vietnam, coffee is more than a beverage; it’s a way of life.
-The people here know how to drink, to appreciate and take the coffee culture as an integral part in their daily life.
+The people here know how to drink, to appreciate, and take the coffee culture as an integral part of their daily life.
 Here in Asia, we do not see many countries like that.

-Since the start of the 20th century, coffee production has contributed a significant amount of income for the economy.
+Since the start of the 20th century, coffee production has contributed to a significant amount of income for the economy.
 By the late 1990s, Vietnam had ranked second in coffee production, surpassed only by Brazil.
 However, production was mainly concentrated on Robusta beans with rather poor quality.
-In recent years, more focus has been putting on improving the quality of coffee with the widespread planting of Arabica beans, and especially, the infamous “weasel coffee” (ca phe chon in Vietnamese).
+In recent years, more focus has been putting on improving the quality of coffee with the widespread planting of Arabica beans, and especially, the infamous “weasel coffee” (Ca Phe Chon in Vietnamese).
 This specialty refers to the seeds of coffee berries when they’ve been eaten and defecated by Asia palm civet!
 That being said, weasel coffee has a distinctive fragrant flavor that is favored by many Vietnamese as well as coffee lovers worldwide.

 In Vietnam, the heartbeat of coffee production is found in the vast Central Highland.
 There are numerous large producers here, most notably is Trung Nguyen - a local product.
 Besides, several players including Nestle, who has been involving in the industry following economic liberalization in the 1990s.